juansasoc/juansasoc/README.md

-- 🔭 I’m currently planning on doing some Iac and DaC projects later this year!
+- 🔭 I’m currently planning on doing some IaC and DaC projects later this year!

 - ⚡ Fun fact: ...
 I'm a martial artist (Brazililan Jiu Jitsu, Judo)